 Prepare your lecture well in advance.
 Search for some additional material relevant to the topic (i.e. don't base it on a single paper).
 Try to make your lecture interactive.
 Prepare questions and/or discussion topics for class.
 Use these throughout the lecture, don't save them all until the end.

 You must discuss lectures with the teachers at least one week before you are scheduled to give them to class.
-We have a fixed time slot for that: from 12:30 to 13:00 each Thursday (i.e. right after the lecture), in room 3.01 in the Mercator I building (Jaap-Henk's office).
-Send us an email, containing a draft of the lecture at least one day before (ie wednesday night at the latest).
+We have a fixed time slot for that: from 13:00 to 13:30 each Thursday (i.e. after the lecture), in room 19.12 in the Erasmus building (Jaap-Henk's office).
+Send us an email, containing a draft of the lecture at least one day before (ie wednesday 12 at noon at the latest).
 These are mandatory requirements.

-GradingScoring is similar to the method used for scoring Bachelor and Master presentations.
+GradingScoring is somewhate similar to the method used for scoring Bachelor and Master presentations.

 The content of the lecture is scored according to the following criteria:

 - Whether your lecture provides a solid basis and backing of all statements and claims made, and whether it covers all important topics in sufficient detail.

 - Whether your lecture covers all important aspects, and clearly separates important issues from secondary details.
 Equal attention should be paid to technical and legal/societal issues.

-- Logical ordering of your lecture, and it's intelligibility.
+- Logical ordering of your lecture, the relationship between the topics.

-- Whether your lecture captivates the audience, and whether the message comes across (i.e. whether your lecture connects to what your audience expects and understands).
-Your usage of supporting materials (e.g. powerpoint).
+- Whether your lecture captivates the audience, your use of supporting materials (e.g. powerpoint).